 6. Find a Shelter

 Shelter plays an important role in keeping your body temperature regulated.
+A tent is a perfect solution when you have one.

 When it’s daylight, try to stay out of the sun and find shelter in the shade.
 Large rocks or hanging cliffs can help to block any direct sunlight.